Thinning peaches on your tree is an important part of managing your peach tree well. This article and video will teach you how to thin peaches.

 Before you get really serious about thinning the first thing you should do on each branch is remove any double fruits.
 Sometimes two blossoms that are really close together will both set fruit and these will “grow together” into one double fruit.
 Get rid of all of these first as they will never grow into good peaches.

-Next look for any peaches that when mature will rub together or touch.
-Get rid of one as well.
+Next look for any peaches that when mature will rub together or touch (even if they are on different branches).
+Remove one of these two peaches as well.
 Fruit that touches or rubs on another fruit will ripen unevenly and the rubbing can damage the fruit giving room for pests to enter.

-Your peaches should be spaced roughly 6 inches apart.
-A simple guide to help you is if you extend your thumb and pinky finger on your hand.
+Your peaches should be spaced roughly 6 to 8 inches apart.
+A simple guide to help you is if you extend your thumb and pinky finger on your hand (see the photo below).
 For most of us, this is about 6 inches.
 Use this as a guide and thin to roughly this far apart.

 Tips for removing the peaches

-Peaches come off well with a slight twisting motion.
+Peaches come off with a slight twisting motion.
 Also be sure when you are removing fruit that you pull up the branch towards the tip, instead of down the branch towards the trunk.
 Pulling down towards the trunk risks striping part of the bark of the branch away from the tree.
-This again allows pests to more easily enter the tree and cause damage.
+This will allow pests to more easily enter the tree and cause damage.

 The Worst Job in Gardening

-Thinning is the worst job to do in gardening.
+Thinning a peach tree is the worst job to do in gardening.
 Not that it is all that difficult, but instead because it just feels so painful to remove all that potential fruit!
 But learning how to thin peaches is important.
 You really HAVE TO do it!
 If you leave too many fruits on the tree it can damage the tree and will leave you will bland tasting fruit.
 So get out there now and thin your peaches.
-It’s never too late to thin, even if you miss the “quarter size” that we talked about before still thin.
+It’s never too late to thin, even if you miss the “quarter-size” stage that we talked about before you should still thin.
 Your tree will thank you!!